AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/video-overview.md

 Setting up Video SEO starts with choosing what type of format you want, the generation method, and which metadata fields should go into the file.

 1. Go to **Setup > Application Setup > Video SEO > Settings**.
 2. On the **Generation Mode** menu, choose a file format.
-The default is Off, so to enable it, choose either Video Sitemap, mRSS, orBoth.
+The default is Off, so to enable it, choose either Video Sitemap, mRSS, or Both.
 3. Choose whether to generate automatically or manually.
 For simplicity,we recommend you set it to **Automatic Mode**.
-If you choose Automatic,then also set the **Mark for Publish** option, or else the file(s) won't go live.The Sitemap and RSS files are types of an XML document, and must be published like any other asset.
-Use one of the manual modes if you don't have all the information ready now,or only want to do a one-time generation.
+If you choose Automatic, then also set the **Mark for Publish** option, or else the file(s) won't go live.
+The Sitemap and RSS files are types of an XML document, and must be published like any other asset.
+Use one of the manual modes if you don't have all the information ready now, or only want to do a one-time generation.
 4. Populate the metadata tags that will be used in the files.
 This step is not optional.
 At a minimum, you must include the three fields marked with an asterisk (\*): **Landing Page** , **Title**, and **Description**.
 To use your metadata for these tasks, drag and drop the fields from the Metadata panel on the right into a corresponding field on the form.
 Dynamic Media Classic will automatically populate the placeholder field with actual data from each video.
 You do not have to use metadata fields.
 You could instead type some static text here, but that same text will appear for each video.
 5. Once you've entered information in the three required fields, Dynamic Media Classic will enable the **Save** and **Save &amp; Generate** buttons.
 Click one to save your settings.
 Use **Save** if you are in Automatic Mode and want to have Dynamic Media Classic generate the files later.
 Use **Save &amp; Generate** to create the file immediately.